omegabenefits/omega-network-admin/README.txt

 * show 404 error log status on site tiles
 * show current year on site tiles
 * new ability to sort tiles by Current Year
+* new filter tiles as you type by Name

 = 1.2.8 =
 * adminbar menu item to download CSV export of all sites